 Mounting rods for the globe were cut to length and drilled.
 They are seen in the picture on the bottom temporarily mounted.

-The globe will rest on these rods.
+The globe rests on these rods.

-Here the globe has been mounted to the support with the set screws holding it in place.
+In this picture the globe has been mounted to the support with the set screws holding it in place.

 The forearm for the lamp/globe support was held in place in order to mark it for cutting and mounting permanently.